 Emotional intelligence refers to an assortment of noncognitive skills, capabilities, and competencies that influence a person's ability to succeed in coping with environmental demands and pressures.
-It includes three areas: a person's ability to (1) be self-aware (to recognize one's own emotions when one experiences them); (2) detect emotions in others, and (3) manage emotional cues and information.
-People who know their own emotions and are good at reading emotional cues-for instance, knowing why they are angry and how to express themselves without violating norms-are most likely to be effective.
+It's composed of five dimensions: self-awareness, self-management, self-motivation, empathy, and social skills.
+People who know their own emotions and are good at reading others' emotions may be more effective in their jobs.